tasmota/docs/docs/Create-your-own-Firmware-Build-without-IDE.md

 Actually, the sources do build fine right out-of-the box, only it'll be a full build, including all the language localisation and all the build flavours as well, while you are usually interested only in one language and one build flavour only.

-In `platformio.ini` choose the environment (or flavour, if you like) you want to build.

 In `tasmota/user_config_override.h` fine tune the default values for the module, the wifi, the MQTT server, and so on.
-Refer to the Tasmota Wiki for details.

 ## Build the firmware